 Janine Kraus (Fundraising) first came to camp with a group of friends and family in 2003 and formed lifelong bonds and traditions.
 Janine lives in Berkeley and can’t wait for happy hour on lower beach again.
 She works for the Audubon Society (and would probably be on kitchen staff at camp if she could go back in time).

-Scott Gelfand, (Executive Director), has been on staff and at camp since he was hired as the Recreation Director in 1986.
+Scott Gelfand (Executive Director) has been on staff and at camp since he was hired as the Recreation Director in 1986.
 He also worked as the Assistant Director in 1987.
 In 1987, Scott founded The Buddy Club, a successful Bay Area children’s entertainment company that entertains some 100,000 kids and families each year.
-Scott writes and directs the Staff Show with Steve Geahry, and is committed to keeping everyone’s Camp Spirit alive!
+He is also the Chief Operating Officer for The Bay Area Book Festival, the largest literary event in Northern California.
+Since 1986, Scott has written and directed every Staff Show along with Steve Geahry, and is committed to keeping everyone’s Camp Spirit alive!